zorua98741/PS3-Rich-Presence-for-Discord/README.md

 If the manual option is chosen, the user can enter the PS3's IP address.

 If the automatic option is chosen, the program will take the PC's local IP address, and attempt to connect to each address in range 2 - 254.
-Each attempt will take ~20 seconds, because of this if your PS3 has an IP address of 192.168.0.200, it will take approximately **1.1 hours** to complete.

 Once the script has connected to your PS3, it will generate an external config file, **"PS3RPDconfig.txt"** in the same directory as the script (more information [here](https://github.com/zorua98741/PS3-Rich-Presence-for-Discord#external-config-file)).
 It will automatically begin sending the game data to your Discord profile.